frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **1030:** As a support engineer or Frank developer, I want to be able to collapse and to expand each parent node in the tree view.
 Each parent node can be *expanded* which means that the start node and its children, including the end node, are shown.
 A parent node can also be *collapsed* which means that its descendants are not shown.
 This way I can hide details of how a message was processed.

 **1031:** As a user, I want to click only once to expand or collapse a node.
-In other words: if I click a node that was not selected yet, then I want the clicked node to become the selected one AND I want to toggle its expanded or collapsed state.
+In other words: if I click on the `>` or `v` sign to the left of an expandable node that was not selected yet, then I want the node to become the selected one AND I want to toggle its expanded or collapsed state.

 **1033:** As a support engineer or Frank developer, I want to have a checkpoint for each pipe such that I can see how each pipe transformed the incoming message.